For Civil Society Groups In Uganda, Access to Information is Key

 Alyssa Johl (CIEL), Abby Rubinson (Earthjustice) and Weni Bagama (Ngabe activist from Kiad community in Panama) co-authored the following post for Climate Action Network’s ECO publication.
 After this weekend’s CDM reform workshop, ECO has new hope for the CDM’s ability to address human rights.
 For the first time in the history of the CDM, Parties … Read More.

-World Bank President Jim Kim has challenged the world with a new campaign, #whatwillittake to end poverty?
+By Kris Genovese, Senior Attorney World Bank President Jim Kim has challenged the world with a new campaign, #WhatWillItTake to end poverty?
 But it’s not just what you do, it’s how you do it.
-Economic development will not improve the lives of people unless it is accompanied by the guarantee of the full enjoyment of their human rights.
-Projects financed … Read More.
+Economic development will not improve the lives of people unless it is accompanied by the guarantee of the full enjoyment of … Read More.

-It’s a truism in environmentalism that the farther you are from the impact of your action, the less you know and, for the most part, the less you care.
-That’s just what the International Finance Corporation (IFC)—the private sector lending arm of the World Bank—has done through its investments in so-called financial intermediaries (FIs).
-A … Read More.
+By Kris Genovese, Senior Attorney It’s a truism in environmentalism that the farther you are from the impact of your action, the less you know and, for the most part, the less you care.
+That’s just what the International Finance Corporation (IFC)—the private sector lending arm of the World Bank—has done through its investments in … Read More.

-As we arrive in La Puya, an enormous banner spans the breadth of the roadway: “The extraction of our natural resources only means progress for the foreigners.
+By Amanda Kistler, Communications Manager As we arrive in La Puya, an enormous banner spans the breadth of the roadway: “The extraction of our natural resources only means progress for the foreigners.
 NO TO MINING.”
-Past the banner at the entrance to the “El Tambor” project, owned by U.S.-based Kappes, Cassidy and Associates, more than 50 people are gathered in … Read More.
+Past the banner at the entrance to the “El Tambor” project, owned by U.S.-based Kappes, Cassidy and Associates, more … Read More.

 Rio+20 Outcome: The Anthropocene Challenge

-By Marcos Orellana, Rio de Janeiro, 22 June 2012.
-On June 20, the United Nations Conference on Sustainable Development (Rio+20) officially started in Rio de Janeiro, Brazil.
+By Marcos Orellana, Rio de Janeiro On June 20, the United Nations Conference on Sustainable Development (Rio+20) officially started in Rio de Janeiro, Brazil.
 The Conference opened with a documentary, Welcome to the Anthropocene, which was introduced by the UN’s Secretary-General.
-The documentary visually portrays the alteration in Earth’s natural cycles induced … Read More.
+The documentary visually portrays the alteration in Earth’s natural cycles induced by human activities. … Read More.

 By Amanda Rude, former CIEL legal intern As several CIEL attorneys and alumni head south to participate in the much-anticipated Rio+20 Conference, I wanted to share some of my insights as the “greenest” (i.e. youngest) member of the CIEL delegation…